-Below are links and descriptions to syllabi from various investigative journalism courses (In alphabetical order of university, then professor’s name).
+Below are links and descriptions to syllabi from various investigative and data journalism courses (In alphabetical order of university, then professor’s name).

 Whether your interest lies in the human interest story, breaking news, the exposé or in honing your critical thinking and writing skills, this course offers the practical skills necessary for mastering journalistic form, drawing on credible sources, reporting the facts, and sharpening your inquiry and interpretive skills.
 It also introduces students to the sources for public information including city and town halls, State House, court houses and regulatory agencies on both state and federal levels of government.
 Class will review the critical role that investigative reporting plays in in democratic societies.
 Students read, analyze and critique investigative journalism using Pulitzer Prize Feature Stories.

 (Syllabus includes appendix with guidelines for syllabi and learning tools)

 Investigative reporting holds the powerful accountable in government, business and large institutions.
 This course will provide you with an opportunity to both learn about investigative journalism and do in-depth investigative reporting that has the potential to make a difference.
 Students will learn a variety of reporting techniques while working on semester-long investigative projects that could end up in several major newspapers across Massachusetts.
 Story subjects will focus on holding government agencies and powerful institutions accountable for a wide-range of problems and systemic failures.

 Carleton University: David McKie, Data Journalism Research Methods